LIFX/lifx-gem/README.md

 It handles discovery, gateway connections, tags, and provides a object-based API for talking to Lights.

-Due to the nature of the current protocol, all commands are asynchronous and will return immediately.
+Due to the nature of the current protocol, some methods are asynchronous.

 This gem is in an early beta state.
 Expect breaking API changes.